Vyral/base-template/_posts/2019-07-28-what-are-the-best-practices-when-buying-a-new-home.md

 date: 2019-07-28 11:00:00
 tags:
   - Home Buyer Tips
-excerpt: Tips for buying a new home// How to buy a new home successfully
+excerpt: >-
+  We have a lot of experience helping people buy new homes, so we wanted to share some of our best tips today.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Tim+Majka/4+Tips+for+Buying+New+Construction.mp4
 pullquote: 'A recent client received over $23,000 in new-home incentives.'